-- In looking to promote environmentally responsible and sustainable travel to its customers, during the year the Company introduced a program to deliver carbon neutrality in the WebBeds Europe business and will look for opportunities to expand this program.
-It is also evaluating a carbon offset scheme for bookings made through the Webjet OTA. - in respect of the impact of climate-related environmental change on its financial performance and prospects, Webjet is cognisant that product suppliers and other participants in the travel industry face the prospect, whether now or in the future, of climate-related financial risks.
+Webjet is cognisant that its product suppliers and other participants in the travel industry face the prospect, whether now or in the future, of climate-related financial risks.
 These risks may lead to changes in consumers' travel habits and preferences.
-While Webjet's financial performance to date has not been materially affected by climaterelated risks, the Webiet Board is conscious of the need, despite the limited impact to date on Webjet's strategic, business and financial planning, to regularly review these risks and, where appropriate, take action to address these risks and any likely future impact on Webjet's financial performance and to report to the market.
+While Webjet's financial performance to date has not been materially (if at all) affected by climate-related risks, the Webjet Board is conscious of the need to regularly review such risks, where appropriate to take action to address them, and to report accordingly to the market.